just-hms/just-hms/README.md

 ### Hey There! 👋

+I’m Alessandro,

+- Currently working as a software developer in Go @Equixely-Inc
-- I’m Alessandro, a Master student in Artificial Intelligence and Data Engineering @University of Pisa
+- Master student in Artificial Intelligence and Data Engineering @University of Pisa
 - I’m interested in Artificial Intelligence and Algorithms
-- Currently developing in Go @Equixely-Inc

 #### Skills